Yumi-Lab/yumi-wiki/docs/SmartPI/SmartPi_Retro_Gaming.md

 You can use raspberry imager to prepare the SD card with the image below

+01/04/2024::Prebuilt image link for 16GB or more (BETA 2 / Remember to unzip the file/ password pi: fun):
-Prebuilt image link for 16GB or more (BETA / Remember to unzip the file/ password pi: fun): https://gofile.me/67vGQ/0bSQSSoCT
+22/03/2024:Prebuilt image link for 16GB or more (BETA 1 / Remember to unzip the file/ password pi: fun): https://gofile.me/67vGQ/0bSQSSoCT

 Image for OS any SD card: Available soon